MyEtherWallet/knowledge-base-v3/src/content/getting-started/backing-up-your-new-wallet.md

 {
-"title"       : "Saving & backing up your wallet", "sort"        : "10",
+"title"       : "How to Properly Save & Back Up Your Wallet", "sort"        : "10",
 "category"    : "Getting Started",
 "description" : "Getting Started",
 "date_published" : "2015-10-05T08:00:00+08:00",
-"date_modified"  : "2017-10-16T08:00:00+08:00"
+"date_modified"  : "2017-11-11T08:00:00+08:00"
 }

 ---%

 ### Preface

-The following assumes you are not using a Ledger or TREZOR hardware wallet.
-Due to their ease of use and security, [we recommend a hardware wallet for cold storage](https://myetherwallet.github.io/knowledge-base/hardware-wallet-recommends).
+The following assumes you are **not** using a Ledger or TREZOR hardware wallet.
+Due to their ease of use and security, [we recommend a hardware wallet for cold storage](https://myetherwallet.github.io/knowledge-base/hardware-wallets/hardware-wallet-recommendations.html).

 To save / backup your Ledger or TREZOR device, simply write down the 24-word phrase on the card they provide and keep it very, very safe.
 Never put this key on an online device or type it in to MyEtherWallet.com.

-### How-To
+### How To

 * Go to [https://www.myetherwallet.com/](https://www.myetherwallet.com/).
 * Enter a strong but easy to remember password.
 Do not forget it.